How to request roles for Islet service on My DataLake Services

 manage and deploy virtualized compute, network and storage resources;

-create your own Virtual Machines (VMs) and
+create and manage your own Virtual Machines (VMs); and

 use and create Kubernetes clusters.